Trump campaign jettisons major parts of its legal challenge against Pennsylvania’s election results

 But even as the campaign continued filing appeals in other Pennsylvania cases, the withdrawal of one of its most aggressive claims curtails a central part of its effort to fend off the certification of the vote in the state.

-The revised filing came on a day when Trump reiterated his intention not to concede the election to Biden, moments after seeming to acknowledge the results of the Nov.
-3 election.
+The revised filing came on a day when Trump reiterated his intention not to concede the Nov.
+3 election to Biden, moments after seeming to acknowledge the results.
 Biden won the popular vote and was projected the winner of the race, having received 306 electoral college votes to Trump’s 232.
 States are still certifying the results.

 Aaron Schaffer and Keith Newell contributed to this report.
 Swaine reported from New York.